How to Prepare for a Connected

 When my hand goes up….
 QUIET ON THE SET

-• It’s the best nonverbal cue that most kids already know.
-I use it mostly when tension/chaos reaches a certain point, we need to regroup, or I can sense subtle shifts in energy.
+It’s the best nonverbal cue that most kids already know.
+I use it mostly when chaos reaches a certain point, we need to regroup, or I can sense subtle shifts in energy.
 It also allows me keep shooting with one hand.

-• I may not remember your name because my brain is operating different systems and please know that I see you, feel you, and I’ve got your back.
+Please do not be offended if I do not remember your name.
+My brain is operating different systems, very quickly, and please know that I see you, feel you, and I’ve got your back.

-• As long as kids are not being reckless sit back, relax, allow everyone to be exactly who they are.
+As long as kids are not being dangerous or cruel sit back, relax, allow everyone to be exactly who they are.

 STAY UNBOTHERED.